 I’m sure all Indians would appreciate – a statue dedicated to the 2nd prime minister of independent India – Lal Bahadur Shastri.
 He died in Tashkent and there’s a monument here in honor of him.
 He is the one who popularized the slogan “Jai Jawan, Jai Kisan”.

-A cab driver in Tashkent told me about the monument when he found out I’m from India.
+A cab driver in Tashkent told me about the monument when he found out I was from India.
 How thoughtful!

 So what do you plan to do on your visit to Tashkent?